r0jjames/How-People-Shop-Project/README.md

     git clone https://github.com/r0jjames/IKEA-How-People-Shop-Project.git
     cd customers-experience
     ```

-2. Build the project:
+2. Run DB in the Docker container:
     ```bash
+    cd docker-compose
+    docker compose up
+    ```
+3. Build the project:
+    ```bash
     ./mvnw clean install
     ```

-3. Run the application:
+4. Run the application:
     ```bash
     ./mvnw spring-boot:run
     ```
-4. The application uses OpenAPI (Swagger) for API documentation.
+5. The application uses OpenAPI for API documentation and Testing of APIs.
 Once the application is running, you can access the documentation UI at: http://localhost:8080/swagger-ui.html

 ## API Endpoints